Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 Value and mask must have length at least ``ETHTOOL_A_BITSET_SIZE`` bits rounded up to a multiple of 32 bits.
-They consist of 32-bit words in host byte order, words ordered from least significant to most significant (i.e. the same way as bitmaps are passed with ioctl interface).
+They consist of 32-bit words in host byte order, words ordered from least significant to most significant (i.e. the woke same way as bitmaps are passed with ioctl interface).

 For compact form, ``ETHTOOL_A_BITSET_SIZE`` and ``ETHTOOL_A_BITSET_VALUE`` are